ZackWilde27/Z3dPy/README.md

 Renders nearly 1000 on-screen triangles at 30 fps *(tested on my ryzen 7, in pygame)*

-Z3dPy not only handles Rasterization, but also has a simple physics and collision system

 Wiki can be found <a href="https://github.com/ZackWilde27/pythonRasterizer/wiki">here.</a>

 FAQ can be found at the bottom